ezweave/pretty-functional/chapters/two/two.md

 This is the _difference_ between a _pull_ and a _push_ in the `rxjs` world.
 Even though our example is rather _ugly_, the _explicitly created_ `Observable` version controls when it is emitting data and what, exactly, it is emitting.

-"Now hold on, just a damn minute.
+"Now hold on, just a darn minute.
 What about that `ajax` call?"

 Well there, partner, you are correct!
 The `ajax` call was a _push_ and not a _pull_.  _However_, `Promise` based calls by themselves, in the `rxjs` world, only emit _one_ value and then they are done.
 What if you need to _react_ to a series of values?
 What if you need some _agent_ to intercept or compose data from external calls and emit computed data?